MicrosoftDocs/learn/learn-pr/azure-devops/manage-database-changes-in-azure-pipelines/includes/4-deploy-with-database.md

 Here you use [Azure portal](https://portal.azure.com?azure-portal=true) to create the database.
 In later learning paths you will create your infrastructure using the pipeline.

-1. Navigate to your [Azure portal](https://portal.azure.com?azure-portal=true) and create a new Azure SQL database, database server and resource group for the resources you will create in this and the next exercise.
+1. Navigate to your [Azure portal](https://portal.azure.com?azure-portal=true) and create a new Azure SQL database, database server and resource group for the resources you will need in this and the next exercise.
  1. In the left pane, select **+ Create a resource**, **Databases**, and then **SQL Database**.

     ![The "New" page in the Azure portal showing the databases options that are available in the Azure Marketplace](../media/3-new-database-annotated.png)